error4431/EXPT/README.md

 # EXPT
 Exploring GIT
 This is my first program of Git.
-Just to see hpw things are here, kind of exploring the things.
+Just to see hOw things are here, kind of exploring the things.
 Getting a positive vibe that i will help to the open source.